ichoukou/OuyeXie.github.io/Languages/IELTS/WritingWords.md

  - free flow of information
  - facilitate contact with loved ones in faraway places
  - the following day
+ - the measures outlined above would constitute a good first step
  - a vast amount of material
  - vast sections of coral
  - a great deal of